-The twin drivers of globalisation and technological advance have created a developed and developing world that is increasingly dependent on satellite technology for communication, navigation, Earth observation and military surveillance.
+Our modern society is increasingly reliant on satellites for a wide variety of applications including communication, navigation, Earth observation and defence.
 This growing infrastructure is vulnerable to the damaging effects of space weather.

 Space weather hazard